 The first meetinghouse of the town was constructed in 1705, located on the southeastern section of the present green.
 It was roughly built and boasted neither bell nor steeple and was at first without galleries.
 Over time, pews and glass windows were added to the structure.
 The first minister was Reverend John Hart, who accomplished much in the forming of a foundation for the Madison church.
 His death at age 49 occurred in 1731, in the twenty-fourth year of his ministry.

-The second pastor was Mr. Jonathan Todd, noted for his impressive sermons.
+The second pastor, hired in approximately 1734, was Reverend Jonathan Todd, noted for his impressive sermons.
 It was during his term of ministry that a distressing and widespread epidemic prevailed in the town during the years of 1750-51.
 All work was interrupted, and there were hardly enough well ones to take care of the sick and bury the dead.
 Many heads of families were claimed in this wave of sickness, and forty-three lives were tolled in one year, which was a large and distressing mortality for that period and for the population of the town.
 Mr. Todd labored unceasingly, day and night, until even his health was broken.
 He died February 24, 1791, at the age of 77 after holding the pastoral office for 57 years.

-In 1757 a church was organized in North Madison, and in 1802 a church was built in the Rockland area..
+In 1757 another church was organized in North Madison, and in 1802 a third church was built in the Rockland area.
 A Methodist Episcopal Church was established in 1839, but it disorganized a few years later.
 In 1837, the present Congregational Church was constructed on the north side of the Green.